Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Introduction

 \section{Introduction}

-On 26 April 2021 Texas Green Energy installed two sets of solar panels\footnote[3]{Engineered in Germany by Q.CELLS, the panel model is Q.PEAK DUO BLK-G6+ 330-345.
-Basic information on photovoltaic cells can be found here: https://www.energy.gov/eere/solar/articles/pv-cells-101-primer-solar-photovoltaic-cell} on my house in College Station, Texas (latitude +30.56\arcdeg, longitude W 96.27\arcdeg, elevation 103 m).
-Six panels are mounted on the upper roof, and seven panels on the lower roof.
+On 26 April 2021 Texas Green Energy installed two sets of solar panels on my house in College Station, Texas (latitude N 30\arcdeg ~33\arcmin ~43\arcsec, longitude W 96\arcdeg ~16\arcmin ~8\arcsec, elevation 85 m).\footnote[3] {Engineered in Germany by Q.CELLS, the panel model is Q.PEAK DUO BLK-G6+ 330-345.
+Basic information on photovoltaic cells can be found here: https://www.energy.gov/eere/solar/articles/pv-cells-101-primer-solar-photovoltaic-cell.
+Also useful is this website: https://sciencing.com/effect-wavelength-photovoltaic-cells-6957.html} Six panels are mounted on the upper roof, and seven panels on the lower roof (Fig. \ref{fig:house_panels}).
 After engineers, technicians, and city inspectors were done with their work, the system went live on 8 June.
+Over the course of one year the system has generated 6516 kilowatt-hours (kWh) of power, or an average of 18 kWh per day.

+Solar panels produce electric power by means of the photovoltaic effect.
+The photoelectric effect, on the other hand, involves the ejection of electrons from a conducting plate when light shines on it.
+However, the photovoltaic effect takes place at the boundary of two semiconducting plates.
+Electrons are not ejected.
+They accumulate along the boundary of the semiconducting plates and create a voltage.
+When the plates are connected with a wire, a current flows in the wire.